A Link Between Substance Abuse and Eating Disorders

 - Ecstasy.
 Ecstasy or “Molly,” otherwise known as MDMA, is a drug with similarities to both hallucinogenic and stimulant drugs.
 The use of ecstasy can lead to a sharp, dangerous rise in body temperature that can lead to death in some cases.

 - Cocaine.
 Cocaine is a stimulant drug that produces feelings of euphoria.
 The drug poses severe cardiac risks, including death, with continued use.
 While most people recognize the drug as addictive and dangerous, as many as 1,800 Americans try cocaine for the first time each day.

 - Methamphetamine.
 Methamphetamine, or “meth” for short, is an extremely addictive stimulant drug.
 Meth abuse has some telltale signs, such as “meth mouth” (severe dental problems) and skin sores from intense scratching while using this drug.

 - Tobacco.
 Once widely used, tobacco use is on the decline because it is now recognized as dangerous to our health.
 However, tobacco remains on the market and continues to present with dangerous health effects, such as lung cancer (in the user) and birth defects (when used during pregnancy).

-While not a substance, gambling addiction is also worth noting, as it activates the same pleasure response in the brain as many addictive drugs.
+While not a substance, gambling is also worth noting, as it activates the same pleasure response in the brain as many addictive drugs.
 As a result, people can become addicted to gambling and experience dependency and withdrawal in the same manner as people addicted to illicit substances.
-Thus, the DSM-V groups gambling addiction along with substance use disorders due to its similarities to substance abuse in presentation and treatment.
+Thus, the DSM-V groups gambling along with substance use disorders due to its similarities to substance abuse in presentation and treatment.